MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_opensyncobjectfromnthandle2.md

 ### -field MonitoredFence.EngineAffinity [in]

-A bit field, where each bit position (starting from zero) defines a physical adapter index in an linked display adapter link where the GPU virtual address will be committed.
+A bit field, where each bit position (starting from zero) defines a physical adapter index in a linked display adapter link where the GPU virtual address will be committed.
 Zero means that GPU virtual address will be committed to all physical adapters.

 ### -field Reserved